MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M04_L04_Configure_and_Validate_Permissions.md

              - checkout: self
    ```

-   > [!NOTE]
-   > You will need to shift all the lines following the code above six spaces to the right to ensure that YAML indentation rules are satisfied.
+   > **Note**: You will need to shift all the lines following the code above six spaces to the right to ensure that YAML indentation rules are satisfied.

    Your pipeline should look like this: